 Unsolicited mails or Spam mails

 Spam is an electronic junk mail or junk newsgroup postings.
 Some people define spam even more generally as any unsolicited email.
 However, if a long-lost brother finds your email address and sends you a message, this could hardly be called spam, even though it is unsolicited.
 Real spam is generally email advertising for some product sent to a mailing list or newsgroup.

 Spoofing is the act of disguising a communication from an unknown source as being from a known, trusted source.
 It can apply to emails, phone calls, and websites, or can be more technical, such as a computer spoofing an IP address, Address Resolution Protocol (ARP), or Domain Name System (DNS) server.

 Spoofing used to gain access to a target’s personal information, spread malware through infected links or attachments, bypass network access controls, or redistribute traffic to conduct a denial-of-service attack.
-It is often the way a bad actor gains access in order to execute a larger cyber attack such as an advanced persistent threat or a man-in-the-middle attack.
+It is often the way a malicious attacker gains access in order to execute a larger cyber-attack such as an advanced persistent threat or a man-in-the-middle attack.

 Prevent mail spamming

 Now we are going to create a special kind of record, it will tell the other mail servers about the authorised mail server of your domain.
 This record will tell those servers to only trust mail coming from IP addresses and hostnames that you specify.
 We will need to create an SPF record that

 contains our domain and the IP address of our mail server.